 Its industry is divided into two blocks: one is made up of large commodity producers, which have global competitiveness, such as in natural gas and oil, as well as the world’s third largest exporter of steel and rough aluminum – and another with other, less-efficient heavy industries, highly dependent on local consumer markets.
 Other large Russian industries are the automotive, aerospace, electronics, telecommunications, transportation, construction, insurance, information technology and its sophisticated arms industry, which produces high-tech military equipment.

 At Flag Theory, we’re here to help you during every step of your internationalization and structuring plans, and are constantly researching the best global locations to increase your privacy, freedom and wealth.

 If you want to set up a company, open a bank account, immigrate and/or obtain residency permits in Russia, you can view some of the articles and more information about the country below, or get in contact with us directly for a free private consultation.

 What is Dual Citizenship and Why is valuable?
 What is Dual Citizenship?
 Dual Citizenship / Nationality is a citizenship status in which an individual is a citizen of more than one country at a time.
 Why

 FF: Girl Expelled for Refusing Tracking Device FREEDOM FRIDAY There are some alarming signs that we may be in the eye of a financial tornado.
 Things are not getting better.
-Euro, particularly Greece and Spain
+The Eurozone, particularly Greece and